Skip to Content

 Cons

-• Not Magnetic braking, therefore not as fine adjustment is available
+• Not Magnetic braking, therefore no fine adjustment is available

-• Have to open sideplate to adjust the braking
+• You have to open sideplate to adjust the braking

 Alternatives

-If you want to stay within the 13 Fishing brand and save a few dollars then you can take a look at the 13 Fishing Concept A , while it is about $60 less expensive you are not going to get the additional bearings or the white color and it weighs in at an additional 0.6 ounces.
+If you want to stay within the 13 Fishing brand and save a few dollars, then you can take a look at the 13 Fishing Concept A, while it is about $60 less expensive, you are not going to get the additional bearings or the white color and it weighs in at an extra 0.6 ounces.

 Daiwa is another brand I would have you look at.
 The Daiwa Tatula series of reels has a lot to offer and the Daiwa Tatula Type-R is going to be the closest in terms of weight — 7.6 oz but only offers 13.2 lbs of drag.